fs-webdev/eslint-config-frontier/README.md

 # eslint-config-frontier

+### If you are looking for our eslint-config for react, that is located at [eslint-config-frontier-react](https://github.com/fs-webdev/eslint-config-frontier-react)

 * A common ESLint configuration for frontier apps to base off of.
 The rules were gathered and polled from many of the frontend teams, and a concensus was made for this base configuration.
 If your team would like to overwrite the rules as you see fit you are free to, but please use your best judgement.